 Constructed on 28- acres over a working rail yard, two “platforms” bridge over 30 active train tracks, three rail tunnels and the new Gateway Tunnel.

 300 caissons support the platforms and buildings.
 The caissons (four to five feet in diameter and 20 to 80 feet in depth) are drilled deep into the bedrock between existing tracks.
 Finished towers extend from the caisson foundations, through the platforms, and then rise skyward.

-Caisson drilling started in March 2014 and the platform was completed in 2015.
-Throughout construction the trains have remained operational, and the new No. 7 Subway Extension opened at Hudson Yards in 2015.
+Caisson drilling began in March 2014 and the platform was completed the following year.
+Throughout construction the trains have remained operational, and the new No. 7 subway extension opened at Hudson Yards in 2015.